Potential partners - and what connects us to them

 Climate change-related threats to livelihoods, for example in the Lake Chad region, are leading to mass internal migration.
 Weak state authority and the growing power of terrorist groups, such as the Islamic State, Boko Haram and Al-Shabaab, are also leading increasingly to the destabilisation of large areas within Sub-Saharan Africa.
 This has a significant impact on the security situation within Africa and, consequently, on the stability of Europe.
 Germany, as an integral part of the EU, NATO and other multilateral alliances, is called upon to take action here: this involves both the promotion of peace, security and stability and a reduction in the causes of migration and flight, along with the regulation of illegal migration flows.

 The German government’s Africa policy guidelines form the conceptual umbrella for German Africa policy.
-The formulated goal of an in-depth partnership with Africa on an equal footing implies replacing a donor-recipient mentality with the expansion of a partnership-based cooperation, which includes Africa taking the initiative and personal responsibility.
+The formulated goal of an in-depth partnership with Africa on an equal footing implies replacing a donor-recipient mentality with the expansion of a partnership-based cooperation, which includes taking initiative and personal responsibility.
 The German government’s approach to Africa policy is broad and has a variety of strategies and instruments at its disposal.
-It claims to be “coherent, coordinated within the German government, and anchored in the European and multilateral context.”38 In reality, however, experienced players complain of institutional and thematic fragmentation and call for greater rigour and strategic coordination.
+It claims to be “coherent, coordinated within the German government, and anchored in the European and multilateral context.”[i]
+However, experienced players complain of institutional and thematic fragmentation and call for greater rigour and strategic coordination.

 The Compact with Africa (CwA), adopted under the German G20 presidency in 2017, forms a central element of bilateral German Africa policy.
 The initiative supports reform programmes to generate growth and jobs in the CwA partner countries of Ethiopia, Benin, Burkina Faso, Côte d’Ivoire, Ghana, Guinea, Rwanda, Senegal and Togo.
 Development investment funds from the BMZ (AfricaConnect and AfricaGrow) and the Federal Ministry for Economic Affairs and Energy (BMWi) (Africa Business Network) with a value of 1 billion euros are available to support private investment.
 Through its special initiative on training and employment, the BMZ is also providing 250 million euros for training and job partnerships, for example in the textile sector in Ethiopia.
 As part of the Marshall Plan with Africa, the BMZ is facilitating partnerships for reform with CwA member countries.
 Democratic and constitutional reforms in the country are prerequisites for selection as a reform partner country.
 Reform partnerships currently exist in Sub-Saharan Africa with Ethiopia, Côte d’Ivoire, Ghana and Senegal.